cysouw/diathesis/text/c02_structure.md

 ### Utterance valency and lexical roles

 Valency is traditionally interpreted as a fixed constructional characteristic of a lexical verb, e.g. the verb *geben* 'to give' is said to be ditransitive.
-A central thesis of this book is that this conception of valency is misguided.
+A central thesis of this book is that this conception of valency is too limited.
 Individual verbs can (and normally will) be used in many different constructions with different valency (i.e. most verbs show some kind of diathesis).
 Consider for example the verb *wehen* 'to blow'.
 Such weather verbs are often considered to have zero valency, which in German is characterised by an obligatory non-phoric *es* pronoun [@next a].
 However, the same verb can just as well be used as an intransitive [@next b,c], as a transitive with an accusative object [@next d], or even as a ditransitive with a dative and accusative object [@next e].
 Note that the prepositional phrases in [@next c,d,e] cannot be left out and their obligatory presence might be used to argue for argument-status of these prepositional phrases.
 The example in [@next e] then will be an example of the verb *wehen* with a valency of four.

 ::: ex
 a.
 Heute weht es.